astronomer/docs/astro/set-up-data-lineage.md

 ### OpenLineage and dbt Core with Airflow

 Use the information provided here to set up lineage collection for dbt Core tasks.
-To learn how to create and productionize dbt tasks in Airflow, and how to automatically create dbt Core tasks based on a manifest, see [Orchestrate dbt with Airflow](https://www.astronomer.io/docs/learn/airflow-dbt).
+To learn how to create and productionize dbt tasks in Airflow, and how to automatically create dbt Core tasks based on a manifest, see [Orchestrate dbt with Apache Airflow®](https://www.astronomer.io/docs/learn/airflow-dbt).

 If your organization wants to orchestrate dbt Cloud jobs with Airflow, contact [Astronomer support](https://cloud.astronomer.io/open-support-request).